HenryNguyen0/GameDevelopment/README.md

 Getting a kill counter system took about 3 hours.
 It was annoying and the worst thing I've had to do because doing it in Godot was just weird to learn.

+Adding a second gun had a lot of issues and bugfixing.
+Took about 2 hours